Express.js

 RCE on render

 The following code is inside EJS (lib/ejs.js - v3.1.9).
-If you control the value of both variables client
+If you control the value of both variables client and escape, you can get a RCE.

 function Template(text, opts) {